 Prep the apps ahead of time.

 The whole point of appetizers is to give guests something to have a snack while they wait for the main course to be ready, so it does not make sense if guests have to wait to eat the apps.
 When thinking about cooking for a dinner party, appetizers should ideally be made ahead of time by at least a day, if not two.
-That way, the appetizers will simply be waiting in the fridge, and you can lay them out right before the guests arrive.
-If your appetizers entirely cannot be made ahead of time for some reason, then make sure that you get started cooking early on the day of the party to give yourself plenty of lead time.
+That way, the appetizers will be waiting in the fridge, and you can lay them out right before the guests arrive.
+If your appetizers cannot be made for some reason, start cooking early on the day of the party to give yourself plenty of lead time.

 Prioritize presentation.

-We eat with our eyes and mouths, and presentation is vital for both appetizers and the main course.
-As you are putting together your presentation, think about unusual ways you can display the food beyond just eye-catching serving dishes.
-For instance, you can assemble ingredients on kebab skewers, place them in shot glasses, roll sandwiches into pinwheels, and more.
+We eat with our eyes and mouths; presentation is vital for appetizers and the main course.
+As you assemble your presentation, think about unusual ways to display the food beyond just eye-catching serving dishes.
+For instance, you can make ingredients on kebab skewers, place them in shot glasses, roll sandwiches into pinwheels, and more.
 Embrace this opportunity to create a fantastic tablescape — and your guests will surely appreciate it!
 This presentation may not directly influence the flavor of the food, but it will make a difference in how your guests experience it for the better.

 Follow these tips to elevate your appetizers to an imposing level the next time you host a dinner party.
-If you have been thawing frozen appetizers this whole time, use these tips as a launching pad to start making your delicious starters that are sure to wow your guests.
+If you have been thawing frozen appetizers this whole time, use these tips as a launching pad to start making delicious starters that will surely wow your guests.